Tag Archives: Bayside

 Once Upon a Time

-In the mid-60s, as a girl with my grandparents, every Sunday we rode the Metro bus to attend services at First Faith Cathedral.
+In the mid-1960s, as a girl with my grandparents, we would ride the Metro bus every Sunday to attend services at First Faith Cathedral.
 Once church was over, we hopped on another bus to downtown that took us to the Painted Horse, a favorite all-you-can-eat restaurant on Biscayne Boulevard.
-Adults ate for 99 cents and kids for 49 cents.
+Adults ate for $0.99 and kids ate for $0.49.
 I preferred the hamburger steak with macaroni and cheese, and even though they displayed Jell-O in every color to choose from, my favorite: red.

 After lunch, we would head for the Miami Public Library, near Bayfront Park.
-Grandpa would walked on ahead, while I strolled along with Grandma under her umbrella.
+Grandpa would walk on ahead, while I strolled along with Grandma under her umbrella.
 We’d stop by a large pond filled with giant goldfish and feed them crackers.
-The park was next to a waterfront where fancy boats and exquisite yachts sailed by.
+The park was located next to a waterfront where elegant boats and luxurious yachts sailed by.
 As I waved to them, I imagined how the rich folk lived.

 Once we arrived at the library, I’d take the elevator to the children’s section on the second floor while my grandparents remained reading in the downstairs lobby.
-I strolled the aisles running my hands across the binders of the books neatly stacked on shelves.
-I loved the smell of those books, the textures, the colors, even the different lettering.
+I strolled the aisles, running my hands across the binders of the books neatly stacked on shelves.
+I loved the smell of those books, the textures, the colors, and even the different lettering.

 11061246_431488480347601_3922693958888414187_n

-My imagination ran wild as I’d choose a fairy tale, sit on a nearby stool and read about magical and faraway places.
+My imagination ran wild as I’d choose a fairy tale, sit on a nearby stool, and read about magical and faraway places.
 In my mind, I turned beautiful and clever all in one.

 signs_princess_cinderella_1

 I pretended to be Cinderella, overjoyed that the glass slipper fit my foot perfectly and that my uncle, the tall Prince Charming, singled me out to dance.
-I imagined my brother as Hansel and I Gretel, hunting for food, and then eating chunks of candy broken off the cottage with no evil witch in sight.
-I pictured myself as Little Red Riding Hood who saved Grandma from the Big Bad Wolf.
+I imagined my brother as Hansel and me as Gretel, hunting for food, and then eating chunks of candy broken off the cottage with no evil witch in sight.
+I pictured myself as Little Red Riding Hood, saving Grandma from the Big Bad Wolf.
 While reading, I became all those characters and more—until Grandpa called for me, saying, “Mary, time to go home.”

 Image

 My real so-called adventures didn’t take me to faraway lands like those in the books I read.
 My adventures were riding around town on those city buses.
 If the bus was crowded, we stood while swaying back and forth.
 Back and forth.
-Grandpa held onto straps.
+Grandpa held onto the straps.
 Unable to reach them, I held onto the bars instead.

 “Mary, hold on tight now,” Grandma cautioned.
 Grandpa stood nearby, ready to steady Grandma or me if needed.
 I don’t think he enjoyed riding on the bus much.